Sammii-HK/communication-infographic/README.md

 ![Screenshot 2020-01-13 at 19 02 49](https://user-images.githubusercontent.com/40900195/72283889-a6eef200-3637-11ea-9f54-0b00ad6d700f.png)

+### Challenges & Achievements

+The no overlap functionn.

+The Y axis function.

-### Future enhancements
+## Future enhancements

-- Working on the overlap check function
+* Working on the overlap check function
-- Adding more data to the timeline lines, such as: images, Wikipedialinks
+* Adding more data to the timeline lines, such as: images, Wikipedialinks
-- Add to the functionality of the site
+* Add to the functionality of the site
-  - Create a search feature
+  * Create a search feature
-  - Create a timeline navigation to 'jump' to a specific century
+  * Create a timeline navigation to 'jump' to a specific century
-  - Add more visual enhancements
+  * Add more visual enhancements
-  - Make a database which can be added to, edited or deleted from
+  * Make a database which can be added to, edited or deleted from
-  - Add a current year display, based on cursors position on the y-axis
+  * Add a current year display, based on cursors position on the y-axis